sho-luv/mavs/README.md

 # mavs.sh

 This is a shell script to perform static analysis on mobile applications.
 Currently it only works for android apk files.
+What makes this tool different from all the other tools that do this?
+My goal with this project is to actually exploit things.
+Often you find static analysis tools point to things and say **VULNERABLE!** and the user is left to figure out why.
+Or worst its a false positive.

+This tool has two options currently:
+  - -v verbose = Show me why you think its broken (useful for fixing and reporting)
+  - -e exploit = Show me how to exploit this so called broken thing.
+Or show me how to manually check if it is indeed broken.
+I try provide actual commands that can be cut and pasted into the terminal verbatim to demonstrate risk.

 ## Required Dependencies
 ```